taddeseanb/kenya-hub/docs/developer/tutorial-data-management/9-advanced-options.md

 The Glosis web ontology contains [a transformer script](https://github.com/glosis-ld/glosis/tree/master/utils/transformer_tool) which convert a csv (exported from Excel) file to a skos document, alternatively you can use a tool such as [skos play](https://labs.sparna.fr/skos-play/).
 The skos file can best be hosted on a git repository.
 Anybody can access it, and provide improvement suggestions.

 The python [vocview library](https://github.com/ternaustralia/vocview) is able to render a skos file to a nice web layout which is easy to browse and search through by humans.
 See a live [implementation at tern](https://linkeddata.tern.org.au/viewer/tern/).

+---

+## Summary

+With this topic we conclude our training on data management.
+We hope you enjoyed the materials.
+Notice that the training can act as a starting point to a number of other resources.
+Let us know via [Git issues](https://github.com/lsc-hubs/hub-core/issues) if you have improvement suggestions for the materials.